-- Please do not leave your child untended at the bus stop as they must clear the required COVID 19 health screening process prior to your (parent/guardian) departure. - Your child MUST go through the COVID pre-screening process prior to getting on the bus. - Once the bus arrives, a Camp Piperwood staff member will come to your vehicle to take your daughter's temperature, ask the required COVID 19 health screening questions and collect any medication.
-Please review our COVID 19 guidelines on pages 4-5 for further clarification/details. - Once the Camp Piperwood staff member clears your daughter's attendance at camp, she may get on the bus, where a Camp Piperwood staff member will direct her to an assigned seat. - Please note: Your child will be required to have their temperature taken and screening questions asked each morning prior to getting on the bus.
+Please do not leave your child untended at the bus stop as they must clear the required COVID 19 health screening process prior to your (parent/guardian) departure.

+- Your child MUST go through the COVID pre-screening process prior to getting on the bus. - Once the bus arrives, a Camp Piperwood staff member will come to your vehicle to take your daughter's temperature, ask the required COVID 19 health screening questions and collect any medication.
+Please review our COVID 19 guidelines on pages 4 for further clarification/details. - Once the Camp Piperwood staff member clears your daughter's attendance at camp, she may get on the bus.